AsadUrRehmanCs111/JavaScript-Projects/01.Weather App/README.md

-# Hi :wave: Beatiful Developers!
+# Hy :wave: Beatiful Developers!

 Today I create a new web application with JavaScript (Vanilla JavaScript: No Framework).
 This is JavaScript Beginner Weather App.